apocalyptech/bl3-cli-saveedit/README.md

 ### Mayhem Level

-This is only really useful before you've got Mayhem Mode unlocked;
+This is only really useful before you've got Mayhem Mode unlocked.
-you can use it to activate Mayhem mode even from the very beginning of the game.
+You can use the `--mayhem` argument to activate Mayhem mode even from the very beginning of the game.
 Note that you still won't have access to the Mayhem console on Sanctuary until it's properly unlocked by the game, so this will be the only way of changing Mayhem mode until that point in the game.
 This will set the Mayhem level for all playthroughs found in the game.

     bl3-save-edit old.sav new.sav --mayhem 4